William Macadam: Impact on the future developments in science and chemistry

 The various types of new complex chemical processes and inventions involved in Macadam's factory for the manufacturing and printing of cotton, calico, and linen textiles excited his sons and they soon became interested in the new field of chemistry.
 This meant that they largely did not follow their previous generations in business but went on to play a leading scientific and academic role in developing chemical innovation and knowledge.

 Of the five sons, three took up chemical science as a profession, William Macadam, John Macadam and Stevenson Macadam and a fourth, Charles, was involved in a chemical fertiliser company.
 Subsequently two more generations were involved: Stevenson's two sons William Ivison Macadam and Stevenson J. C. G. Macadam and William Ivison Macadam's daughter, Elison Macadam (later Desch).
 A total of seven family members (if one includes Charles Macadam's involvement in chemical fertilisers).

 Family

 Macadam was the last in the family to have his name spelled in the various ways that Mac (son of) was spelled at the time as McAdam, M'Adam, but usually using both "MacAdam" and "Macadam", but the subsequent members of the family settled on the latter spelling.

 William's two wives

-William’s first wife was Rachel Gentle with whom he had one son, William.
+William's first wife was Rachel Gentle with whom he had one son, William.

-William's second wife was Helen Ann Stevenson (1803 – 1857).
+William's second wife was Helen Ann Stevenson (1803–1857).
 The wedding took place on 3 January 1825 at Cumbernauld.
-She died on the 20 January 1857 at 6 Kelvinhaugh Street, Glasgow, and is buried with her husband in Glasgow Cathedral Old Burial Ground Glasgow.
+She died on 20 January 1857 at 6 Kelvinhaugh Street, Glasgow, and is buried with her husband in Glasgow Cathedral Old Burial Ground Glasgow.
 She was the daughter of William Stevenson of Park Farm, Clackmannan. and Helen Grindlay. with whom he had a further seven children.